When Will the Baby Formula Shortage End?

 Government officials ramped up efforts to tackle the crisis last week.
-The Senate on Thursday approved the Access to Baby Formula Act by unanimous consent, which ensures low-income families can buy more types of formula.
-The bill, which previously cleared the House of Representatives, was signed by Biden on Friday.
+The Senate late last week by unanimous consent approved the Access to Baby Formula Act, which ensures low-income families can buy more types of formula.
+The bill, which previously cleared the House of Representatives, was signed by Biden on May 20.

-And on Wednesday, Biden invoked the Defense Production Act to force suppliers to prioritize the production of infant formula.
+Biden last week also invoked the Defense Production Act to force suppliers to prioritize the production of infant formula.
 He also authorized the Pentagon to use commercial flights to import supplies from abroad.

 The shortfall dates back to a recall in February after possible contamination at a factory in Sturgis, Michigan, owned by Abbott Nutrition, the maker of Similac and other popular brands of baby formula.

-According to retail market analysis firm Datasembly, ongoing supply chain constraints, product recalls and inflation concerns added to the scarcity.
+According to retail market analysis firm Datasembly, ongoing supply chain constraints, product recalls and inflation concerns added to the scarcity of formula.

 Here's what you need to know about the infant formula shortage, including what caused it, why it's so serious and when it may end.